mithunshanbhag/mithunshanbhag.github.io/_posts/2023-02-28-my-playbook.md

 4. Work: The KISS principle. start simple, then optimize = Lean / MVP.
 Easier to communicate (Always opt for simplicity when communicating to a team/org.
 Zero ambiguity, clear signal)
 5. commute, not owning a car

 Simplicity and minimalism are recurring themes in my life.
-Te more I simplify my life, and eliminate non-essential excesses, the more I'm able to focus on the things that really matter to me.
+The more I simplify my life, and eliminate non-essential excesses, the more I'm able to focus on the things that really matter to me.

 >
 > "Everything should be made as simple as possible, but not simpler." - Albert Einstein